 Dress code requirements include but are not limited to, the following:

 - Students must wear shoes or sandals.

-- Caps, hats, bandanas that cover the head, other head coverings, and sunglasses are to be removed and they may not be worn during the school day (8:40-3:40)
+- Caps, hats, bandanas that cover the head, other head coverings, and sunglasses are to be removed and should not be worn during the school day (8:40-3:40)